 We here at Trinity invite you to join us as we encounter the risen Lord Jesus Christ.

-We worship on Sundays at 10:30 a.m. (moving to 9:30 am starting May 27) and Wednesday at 5:30 p.m.
-We also offer Morning Prayer at Good Samaritan Hospital Chapel on Tuesdays at 8:30 a.m.
+We worship on Sunday at 9:30 a.m. and Wednesday at 5:30 p.m.
+We also offer Morning Prayer at Good Samaritan Hospital Chapel on Monday at 8:30 a.m.

 We invite the whole family to enter into worship together, as children of all ages are welcome!
 After the service, come on over to the Parish Hall for fellowship and refreshments.